fusor/ansible-asb-modules/docs/add-new-modules.md

 # Adding New Modules

-This document will cover the basics of creating a new apb module and testing the module.
+This document will cover the basics of creating a new APB module and testing the module.

 ## Writing the module

-Modules go under the library folder and should be named after the module they provide.
+Modules go under the `library` folder and should be named after the module they provide.
 For example the module for providing a last_operation update is named: ```asb_last_operation.py```

 The module should be well documented with clear examples provided.